wclaytor/wclaytor.github.io/scripts/github/issues-sync/README.md

 # GitHub Issues Sync

-A Python script to synchronize GitHub issues with local markdown documentation in your repository.
+A Python tool to synchronize GitHub issues with local markdown documentation in your repository.

 ## Overview

-This script maintains a local mirror of your GitHub issues in `.github/issues/` directory, allowing you to:
+This tool maintains a local mirror of your GitHub issues in `.github/issues/` directory, allowing you to:
 - Keep issue documentation alongside your code
 - Add implementation notes and decisions to issues
 - Track the complete history of issue resolution